HEALTHCARE IN SCHOOLS

 The school nurse will call you to see if you would like your child to be seen by the medical provider and will give you the option of joining the visit.

-YOUR CHILD IS SEEN BY A PROVIDER AT SCHOOL
+YOUR CHILD IS SEEN BY A PROVIDER

 Amoskeag Health staff will examine your child and screen them for common viruses and infections.